mannyluvstacos/apollo-server/docs/source/api/plugin/usage-reporting.md

 Specify this asynchronous function to configure which requests are included in usage reports sent to Apollo Studio.
 For example, you can omit requests that execute a particular operation or requests that include a particular HTTP header.

+ Note that returning false here means that the operation will be completely ignored by all Apollo Studio features.
+If you merely want to improve performance by skipping the field-level execution trace, set the [`captureTraces`](#capturetraces) option instead of this one.

 This function is called for each received request.
 It takes a [`GraphQLRequestContext`](https://github.com/apollographql/apollo-server/blob/main/packages/apollo-server-types/src/index.ts#L115-L150) object and must return a `Promise<Boolean>` that indicates whether to include the request.
 It's called either after the operation is successfully resolved (via [the `didResolveOperation` event](https://www.apollographql.com/docs/apollo-server/integrations/plugins/#didresolveoperation)), or when sending the final error response if the operation was not successfully resolved (via [the `willSendResponse` event](https://www.apollographql.com/docs/apollo-server/integrations/plugins/#willsendresponse)).

+(If you don't want any usage reporting at all, don't use this option: instead, either avoid specifying an Apollo API key or explicitly [disable the plugin](#disabling-the-plugin).)

 By default, all requests are included in usage reports.